Just about every circular knitting pattern out there advises knitters to ensure the stitches aren't twisted before joining in the round to knit.

-Sometimes the twist can be used as a design feature, as in my fake mobius Infinity Scarf, but usually a twisted look is not what you want in your knitting projects.
-(Called a fake mobius because there's a real mobius cast on developed by Cat Bordhi.)
+Sometimes the twist can be used as a design feature, as in my fake Moebius Infinity Scarf, but usually, a twisted look is not what you want in your knitting projects.
+(Called a fake Moebius because there's a real Moebius cast on developed by Cat Bordhi.)

 Another cute pattern that uses a purposeful twist is the Epiphany Twisted Cowl (PDF) from Cascade Yarns.

 It explains how to do a proper half twist thus: